guialexsdev/awd/README.md

 ### Tutorial

 This algorithm detects waterfalls using a fuzzy logic.
+OSM data is used to confirm some of these detections.
 All features of the resulting vector layer will contain an attribute called m_value, which varies between 0 and 1.
 The higher this value, the greater the certainty that the detection is correct.
 Detections with m_value below 0.3 should be discarded (but this can be controlled via the Alpha Cut field).

 ### Input parameters
 #### DEM